jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   - `a2enmod userdir`
   - `systemctl restart apache2.service`
   - `ls -l /etc/apache2/mods-enabled` (note the shortcut to userdir.conf)
-  * Open a Web browser on your Windows or macOS PC and navigate to http://UbuntuIPaddress/~shrek/ to view shrek’s webpage.
+  * Open a Web browser on your Windows or macOS PC and navigate to http://UbuntuIPaddress/~shrek/ to view shrek’s webpage
   - `vi /etc/apache2/apache2.conf` (add the following line to the end, saving changes)
      - `alias /donkey/  /home/shrek/public_html/`
   - `apachectl graceful`
-  * Open a Web browser on your Windows or macOS PC and navigate to http://UbuntuIPaddress/donkey/ to view shrek’s webpage.
+  * Open a Web browser on your Windows or macOS PC and navigate to http://UbuntuIPaddress/donkey/ to view shrek’s webpage
   - `mkdir /var/www/html2`
   - `vi /var/www/html2/index.html` (add the following, saving changes)
      - `<html><body><h1>It works!</h1></body></html>`